Francofitti/picsart-task/README.md

 Tests are written using vite browser, i placed some examples, but i could add more tests.
 For example the callback on the grid being called after scroll end, but I have already dedicated quite some time.

-The big problem was trying to debug for to long the scroll issue, i sank a few hours there so the final cleanup feels a bit hasty.
+The big problem was trying to debug for too long the scroll issue, i sank a couple of hours there so the final cleanup feels a bit hasty.
 Honestly perhaps I should have implemented the virtualization myself but i did not have much time this week.